+2 Kings 13:10-14:16.
 King Jehoash (798-783) ruled Israel for sixteen years.
 He sinned against the Lord and led Israel into sin.
-Before dying the prophet Elisha said to King Jehoash that he will defeat Ben-hadad son of King Hazel of Syria three times.
+Before dying the prophet Elisha said to King Jehoash that he would defeat Ben-hadad, son of King Hazael of Syria, three times.

 Must have been a rough time because Moabite raiders used to enter the country every spring.